Community Detection in Weighted Multilayer Networks with Ambient Noise: Estimation Algorithm

-The log likelihood portion of the ELBO, $\log( f ( \Xb| \Zb ) )$, written above in Equation \eqref{eq:fXZ} is comprised of three parts: unique signals for every $q$ (top), the noise block $NB$ (bottom left), and the interstitial noise $IN$ (bottom right). $AN$ is the global \textit{ambient noise} whose parameters govern the \textit{interstitial noise} as well as \textit{noise block} as in Definition \ref{def:ambient_noise}.
-The probability of block $B_q$ ``being signal" is demarcated by $P_q$.
+The log likelihood portion of the ELBO, $\log( f ( \Gb| \mathcal Z ) )$, written above in Equation \eqref{eq:fXZ} is comprised of three parts: unique signals for every $q$ (top), the noise block $NB$ (bottom left), and the interstitial noise $IN$ (bottom right). $AN$ is the global \textit{ambient noise} whose parameters govern the \textit{interstitial noise} as well as \textit{noise block} as in Definition \ref{def:ambient_noise}.
 Given variational variables $\boldsymbol{\tau}, \Pb$, the expected likelihood is

-The $ \ERhv [\log f (\Zb ) ] $ term restores to the same form as earlier work on SBMs \cite{mariadassou2010,Daudin2008}:
+The $ \ERhv [\log f (\mathcal Z ) ] $ term restores to the same form as earlier work on SBMs \cite{mariadassou2010,Daudin2008}:

 where as in prior work \cite{Daudin2008,mariadassou2010}, the variables $\alpha_q$ represent the membership probabilities of $Z_{iq}$ and sum to 1: